An Exercise in Futility

 What motivates a person to action?
 What makes a person work on his own, without being told?

-Knowing what the benefit is.
+In order for a person to move himself into action, he needs to know what the benefit is.
 And I do not mean his paycheck.
 As surprising as it may sound to some of you, it has been proven that salary does not constitute a motivational factor.
 On the other hand, being actively and consciously involved in the process, being personally committed to the process – is.
-Personal commitment motivates one from within, lie a personal motor; whereas your instructions without such commitment are external.
+Personal commitment motivates one from within, it is an internal motor; whereas your instructions without such commitment are external.
 Just like the plate spinner.

-As long as the people are not personally committed to the process, the motivation is not theirs.
-It is not a part of them, it is external.
+As long as the people are not personally committed to the process, the motivation is not theirs, not a part of them, it is external.
 Therefore, without the push from without they would not budge forward, and would even slide backward.

 So what do we do?
 Just sing “…here we go again”?
 Continue with the exercise in futility?

-Not at all.
-It is counterproductive.
+Not at all, that would be counterproductive.
 In fact, it may just make you slide backward and kill your motivation to continue with your work.

-As I said, the answer to this question is simple (though the implementation is anything but easy): create personal commitment and active involvement of all workers.
-Connect a small motor to each plate to spin with without requiring your gargantuan efforts.
+The answer to this question is rather simple (though the implementation is anything but easy): you must create personal commitment and active involvement of all workers.
+To make sure they internalize the benefit, the importance, and their own contribution by this action to the overall process.
+When they do – there shall be no more resistance.
+It will be like connecting a small motor to each plate to spin with without requiring your gargantuan efforts.